 Having a miscarriage can impact on your physical and emotional health.
 But you do not need to go through this alone.
 There are lots of charity organisations that can provide more advice and support.

 If you’re worried that you or your partner are struggling to cope after losing a baby, please talk to your GP.
 They will be able to help you get the support you need.

-You can talk to a Tommy’s midwife free of charge from 9-5 Monday to Friday on: 0800 0147 800 or email [email protected].
-Our midwives are also trained in bereavement support.
+You can also talk to a Tommy’s midwife free of charge from 9am-5pm, Monday to Friday on 0800 0147 800 or you can email them at [email protected] Our midwives are trained in bereavement support.

-If you are looking for support following IVF then you should ask your IVF clinic as most have counselling services attached to them.
+If you are looking for support following IVF, you can also speak to your IVF clinic.
+Most clinics have counselling services attached to them.

 The British Association for Counselling and Psychotherapy

 The British Association for Counselling and Psychotherapy provides information for those who are thinking about having private counselling.
 The website includes a directory of qualified therapists who work to professional standards in your local area.

 The Ectopic Pregnancy Trust provides information and support to those affected by ectopic pregnancy.
 This includes information resources, a helpline and a forum.

 Molar Pregnancy Support and Information provides information and support to women who are currently, or have previously suffered from, a molar pregnancy.